raguay/ModalFileManager/README.md

   - [Dracula "Buffy"](https://github.com/raguay/dracula-buffy-ThemeModalFileManager)
   - [Dracula "Van Helsing"](https://github.com/raguay/Dracula-Van-Helsing-ThemeModalFileManager)

 All Dracula based themes are here with permission from the author.
 Please support his great work at [Dracula Themes](https://draculatheme.com/).
 The Dracula "Buffy" theme is my preferred theme for everything.
-I'm having many issues with my eyes having light sensitivity and this theme allows me to keep working longer than other themes.

 ## Some Limitations